-The two attachments, diagrams of radiation "hot spots" 20 miles from ground zero, are not reproduced here.
-The diagrams show radiation levels on U.S. Highway #380, 20 miles NE of ground zero, as "Intensity approximately 50 r total for 10 miles along this highway."
+Images of the two attachments, diagrams of radiation “hot spots” 20 miles from ground zero, are included below.
+The diagrams show radiation levels on U.S. Highway #380, 20 miles NE of ground zero, as “Intensity approximately 50 r total for 10 miles along this highway.”

 The second attachment is titled “Location of Hot Canyon 20 miles from zero along N.E. path of cloud.”
 The canyon was 5 miles east of Bingham.
 This is the description of radiation levels: